History and Traditions

 Winfield Scott Chaplin, 4th chancellor at his inaugural address, Jan.
 11, 1892

-For more information about the history of Washington University, please explore the 300+ unique collections in the University Archives.
+For more information about the history of WashU, please explore the 300+ unique collections in the University Archives.

 WashU History FAQs